Inaugurated in 1884, Madame Tussauds Museum in London displays wax statues of celebrities from all over the World.

 Star Wars Experience

-Madame Tussaud joined hands with Disney and Lucas Film to create this visual treat which has extraordinarily life-like wax figures of the heroes and villains of Star Wars.
+Madame Tussaud teamed up with Disney and Lucas Films to create this visual treat, which features extraordinarily lifelike wax figures of the heroes and villains of Star Wars.

-Besides the figures, you will see locations such as Swamps of Dagobah, flight deck of the Millennium Falcon, Jabba’s Throne Room, etc.
+Besides the figures, you will see locations such as the Swamps of Dagobah, the flight deck of the Millennium Falcon, Jabba’s Throne Room, etc.

 What to see at Madame Tussauds London